ArchiveTeam/portalgraphics-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at irc.efnet.org #greatlookup.
+We can be found at irc.efnet.org #archiveteam.